felipealbuq/belchior-robot/README.md

 https://github.com/felipealbuq/BelchiorRobot.git
 ```

-Open the file BelchiorRobot.blend and see the result.
+Open the file BelchiorRobot.blend in the objects folder and see the result.
 In this project, textures, shading and animations were worked on.

 ## Animation from Blender Renderer